Phoenix Wrongful Death Lawyer

 The loss of a loved one comes at a tremendous cost, and if that cost is brought upon a family by someone else’s error, that person owes them compensation for what they’ve gone through.
 A wrongful death claim is a way for families to seek compensation for everything they’ve lost when a family member dies.

 Of course, money doesn’t bring a person back or replace someone.
 It can be, though, something that can ease burdens elsewhere, leaving families the space and time that they need to adjust to their new dynamic.
-With over 23 years in personal injury law, Marc Bleaman of the Bleaman Law Firm has the skills needed to help your family through a devastating time.
+With over 23 years in Phoenix personal injury law, Marc Bleaman of the Bleaman Law Firm has the skills needed to help your family through a devastating time.

-Who Can File a Wrongful Death Claim?
+Who Can File a Wrongful Death Claim in Phoenix?

 Sometimes, one of the more challenging aspects of a wrongful death claim can be understanding who can file a claim.
 The process can be somewhat complex to ensure that the right person is able to file.
-Generally, though, the following parties may be able to file a wrongful death claim in Phoenix, AZ:
+Generally, though, the following parties may be able to file a wrongful death claim in Phoenix, Arizona:

 • Spouse – If a spouse is left surviving, they are typically the most likely party to file a wrongful death claim.